AADad578/CS180/README.md

 ## Submission Log

-Ankur Raghavan - Submitted Project Phase 1 to Vocareum
+Ankur Raghavan - Submitted Project Phase 2 to Vocareum

 ## Detailed description of each class

 ### Item Class - Vincent Holloway

-This class has four instance variables relating to an item which include its name, price, location, and picture file name.
-When a User is interested in buying or selling an item, with name, price, and location all being cruical information about the item with the picture file name being the way to access the item's picture file.
+This class has five instance variables relating to an item which include its name, price, location, owner, and picture file name.
+When a User is interested in buying or selling an item, with name, price, owner, and location all being cruical information about the item with the picture file name being the way to access the item's picture file.
 This class has setter and getter methods of each instance variable.
 The toString() method includes all variables except the picture file name and returns a formatted String based on the other variables.
 The toEquals() method determiness whether one item is equal to another item by comparing every variable to each other.
 One of the instance variables of the User class includes a list of Items made by the a user.

 ### ItemTester Class - Vincent Holloway